brawer/cadaref-zurich/README.md

 plaintext for every mutation as found by means of Optical Character Recognition (OCR).
 To produce its archival PDF/A files, the document scanning center of the City of Zürich happened to run [Kodak Capture Pro](https://support.alarisworld.com/en-us/capture-pro-software).
-While developing the cadastral georeferencing pipeline, we had evaluated various other OCR systems:
+While developing this pipeline for georeferencing historical cadastral plans, we evaluated various alternative OCR systems:
 [Tesseract](https://tesseract-ocr.github.io/tessdoc/),
 [Jaided EasyOCR](https://www.jaided.ai/easyocr_enterprise/),
 [Microsoft Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/prebuilt/read),
 [Apple Vision API](https://developer.apple.com/documentation/vision),
 [Google Document AI](https://cloud.google.com/document-ai),
 and [Amazon Textract](https://aws.amazon.com/textract/).
-Somewhat surprisingly, the OCR engine of Kodak Capture Pro appears to give the best quality for Zürich’s historical cadastral plans.
+However, the OCR engine of Kodak Capture Pro gave  the best quality for the input dataset.
-Therefore, the current version of the pipeline simply extracts the embedded plaintext that Kodak Capture Pro stored in the PDF/A input, with [Poppler](https://poppler.freedesktop.org/) for layout analysis.
+Therefore, the current version of the pipeline simply extracts the embedded plaintext from the PDF/A input.
+For PDF parsing and layout analysis, is uses the [Poppler](https://poppler.freedesktop.org/) library.

 2. **Rendering:** In `workdir/rendered`, the pipeline stores a tiled, zip-compressed, multi-page color TIFF image for every mutation dossier.
-Sometimes, a single scanned page contains a mutation plan next to a table or some text.
-Initially, we had used image analysis to detect this situation, but ultimately we settled on looking for certain keywords in the recognized text.
+Sometimes, a single scanned page contains a mutation plan that was glued next to a table or some text.
+In its rendering stage, the pipeline detetects such glued-together pages and vertically splits them in two halves.
+Initially, we had used (rather complex) image analysis to detect this situation.
+Ultimately, however, we settled on looking for certain keywords in the OCRed text.

-3. **Thresholding:** In `workdir/thresholded`, the pipeline stores a thresholded (binarized) version of the rendered image as a tiled, telefax-compressed, multi-page, black-and-white TIFF image.
-The threshold value is automatically chosen by means of the classic [Ōtsu method](https://en.wikipedia.org/wiki/Otsu%27s_method).
-However, the mutation plan archive contains some scans where the Ōtsu method did not perform very well;
-the pipeline detects this and applies a custom workaround.
+3. **Thresholding:** In `workdir/thresholded`, the pipeline stores a thresholded (binarized) version of the rendered image as a tiled, multi-page, black-and-white TIFF image in [group 4 compression](https://en.wikipedia.org/wiki/Group_4_compression).
+The pipeline chooses a suitable threshold for each page by means of the classic [Ōtsu method](https://en.wikipedia.org/wiki/Otsu%27s_method).
+However, the mutation plan archive contains a handful of very dark scans where the Ōtsu method did not perform well.
+The pipeline detects this case and applies a custom workaround to handle it.

-4. TODO: Continue description.
+4. **Symbol recognition:** In `workdir/symbols`, the pipeline stores...

+5. **Survey data extraction:** In `workdir/points`, the pipeline stores...

+6. **Georeferencing:** In `workdir/georeferenced`, the pipeline stores...

+The pipeline utilizes all available CPU cores.
+On a multi-core machine, several mutation dossers are getting processed in parallel.

 ## License